mfidino/mfidino.github.io/blog/_posts/2021-8-8-generalized_additive_occupancy_model.md

   }
 }
 ```
-Most overything we need is towards the bottom of the script (i.e., we don't need the top few lines).
+Most everything we need is towards the bottom of the script.
 After removing some
 for loops we did not need and modifying some priors we end up with:

 ```R